anthonykhoa/push_swap/README.md

      b. re rank nodes since size of subarray has changed
      c. merge all nodes with each other

-My code currenly sorts 500 numbers in ~6500 steps.
+My code sorts 500 numbers in ~6500 steps.